-The Electricity Market Module (EMM) represents generation, transmission, and pricing of electricity, subject to delivered prices for coal, petroleum products, natural gas, and biofuels; costs of generation by all generation plants, including capital costs; macroeconomic variables for costs of capital and domestic investment; enforced environmental emissions laws and regulations; and electricity load shapes and demand.
+The Electricity Market Module (EMM) represents generation, transmission, and pricing of electricity, subject to delivered prices for coal, petroleum products, natural gas, and biofuels; costs of generation by all generation plants, including capital costs and macroeconomic variables for costs of capital and domestic investment; enforced environmental emissions laws and regulations; and electricity load shapes and demand.
 There are three primary submodules: capacity planning, fuel dispatching, and finance and pricing.
 Nonutility generation, distributed generation, and transmission and trade are modeled in the planning and dispatching submodules.

-All specifically identified Clean Air Act Amendment compliance options that have been promulgated by the U.S. Environmental Protection Agency (EPA) are explicitly represented in the capacity expansion and dispatch decisions; those that have not been promulgated (e.g., fine particulate proposal) are not incorporated.
-All financial incentives for power generation expansion and dispatch specifically identified in the Energy Policy Act of 2005 have been implemented.
+All specifically identified options promulgated by the U.S. Environmental Protection Agency (EPA) for compliance with the Clean Air Act Amendments of 1990 (CAAA90) are explicitly represented in the capacity expansion and dispatch decisions; those that have not been promulgated (e.g., fine particulate proposal) are not incorporated.
+All financial incentives for power generation expansion and dispatch specifically identified in EPACT2005 have been implemented.
 Several States, primarily in the Northeast, have recently enacted air emission regulations that affect the electricity generation sector.
-Where firm State compliance plans have been announced, regulations are represented in AEO2007.
+Where firm State compliance plans have been announced, regulations are represented in AEO2008.